looker-open-source/micro-admin-for-looker/docs/deployment.md

 	- Run `npm install`
 	- Run `node index.js` (or your preferred approach to starting node)

+Note: As of Looker 22.16, OAuth clients cannot be set up without https.
+Please serve front-end assets with HTTPS to allow the redirect_uri to be accepted.

 ## Advanced or Production Deployment

 ### HTTPS